 Laser Etching

 Laser etching is a less expensive alternative to hand etching, and is especially effective if a family wants an image replicated onto stone.
-The downside to laser etching is that it does not offer the artistic difference of hand etching.
+Although it does not offer the artistic difference of hand etching or depth of sandblasting, laser etching leads to lower monument prices because it is burned on the surface.

 Pricing: Hand Etching vs. Laser Etching